chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 ---

+- Introduced in 1981
-- Introduced in 1981.
+- Introduced in RFC791
-- Replaced by CIDR in 1993.
+- Replaced by CIDR in 1993
-- Number of hosts is 2^n - 8
+- Number of hosts is 2^n - 2